surniaulula/wpsso/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png">

-**Automatically create complete meta tags and Schema markup from your content for Social Sharing (SMO), Google Rich Cards (SEO), Pinterest Rich Pins, and many more.**
+**Automatically create complete meta tags and Schema markup from your content for Social Sharing (SMO), Google Rich Cards / Knowledge Graph (SEO), Pinterest Rich Pins, and many more.**

-WPSSO creates complete and accurate meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards (SEO), Pinterest Rich Pins, and more, including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.
+WPSSO creates complete and accurate meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards / Knowledge Graph (SEO), Pinterest Rich Pins, and more, including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.

 **WPSSO uses your *existing content* for meta tags and Schema markup** &mdash; there's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)